 Absentee MP Michelle Gildernew could resign Westminster role as she announces bid for European Parliament

+Dame Arlene Foster says Sinn Fein MP's decision to run for Irish Euro seat is an opportunity for Fermanagh to have real representation

-The Sinn Fein representative would resign her Westminster seat in the event that she was elected to represent Ireland’s Midlands North West constituency in Brussels and Strasbourg.
+The Sinn Fein representative would have to resign her Westminster seat in the event that she was elected to represent Ireland’s Midlands North West constituency in Brussels and Strasbourg.

+Baroness Arlene Foster – a former MLA in the constituency – told the News Letter: “I hope it gives those of us who live in this great constituency of Fermanagh and South Tyrone the opportunity to have a Member of Parliament who actually goes to Parliament and advocates for the area and its people regardless of political allegiance”.

+With European elections taking place in early June – and a Westminster election expected later this year – Michelle Gildernew’s decision could leave the seat vacant for a period as it is unlikely that a by-election would be called so close to a general election.

 Comment Guidelines